techsachinkr/Shopping-catalog-vector-search/README.md

 ### Debugging Low performance on imabalanced dataset
 Notebook: debug_imbalanced_dataset_metrics.ipynb

-For the 17 queries out of 50 queries that were missing in imbalanced dataset, performance was lowest, like:
+For the 17 queries out of 50 queries that were missing in imbalanced dataset, there were no matches, with metrics:
-HITS@10 (average) : 0.41
+HITS@10 (average) : 0
-HITS@5 (average) : 0.41
+HITS@5 (average) : 0
-HITS@1 (average) : 0.11
+HITS@1 (average) : 0

-For the common queries, with many of those overrepresented, performance was :
+For the common queries, with many of those overrepresented, performance was as expected higher:
-HITS@10 (average) : 0.58
+HITS@10 (average) : 0.97
-HITS@5 (average) : 0.45
+HITS@5 (average) : 0.97
-HITS@1 (average) : 0.21
+HITS@1 (average) : 0.94

 ## Overall insights: